aptucker/glucose-predictor-dev/README.md

 ### Does sensor location affect glucose forecasting error?

-First a time-delay feedforward NN was used to produce patient-specific forecasts while isolating CGM location as a testable variable.
+First, a time-delay feedforward NN was used to produce patient-specific forecasts while isolating CGM location as a testable variable.
 5x2 cross validation was used as the comparison method for data gathered from 13 patients with diabetes each wearing a CGM on both arms simultaneously.
 Results indicated that changes in CGM location can increase forecast errors with algorithms that otherwise perform acceptably.

-In the figure, every asterisk is an instance where a change in CGM location caused an increase in forecast error.
-For more, see the publication in the Journal of Diabetes Science and Technology (doi: https://doi.org/10.1177/19322968211018246)
+Consider comparisons of algorithms trained and tested on different arms: left arm trained - left arm tested versus right arm trained - left arm tested and vice versa.
+In the figure, every asterisk is an instance where a change in CGM location caused an increase in forecast error within one of the comparison groups (left-left vs right-left and right-right vs left-right).
+These results held independent of overall glucose variance, for more, see the publication in the Journal of Diabetes Science and Technology (doi: https://doi.org/10.1177/19322968211018246)

 ![JDSTErrorSmall](https://media.github.umn.edu/user/20368/files/df934536-d81f-4f6c-a989-4006a0107a05)

+### Mitigating the effects of sensor location

 ![TuckerGRU_Figure_5](https://media.github.umn.edu/user/20368/files/223664f7-d23c-4021-b4f6-cb319e338226)